 In total, volunteers have collected 13,900 bags of garbage and recyclables from the beaches of this provincial park and national historic site since 1991.
 The McNabs and Lawlor Islands Provincial Park cleanup is the longest-running and largest cleanup in the Maritimes!

 Marine debris including rope, motor oil containers, hundreds of lobster bands and tags, and over 50 lobster traps were hauled off the beaches.
 Interesting items discovered this year included a gold post for someone’s expensive dental work, parts for a coffee percolator dating to the 1940s, and the bottom of a bottle from the 1800s, plus a 30 year-old sun catcher.

-The bulk of the items found were plastics - plastic sheeting and containers, and pieces of Styrofoam.
-Plastic tampon applicators from Halifax’s sewage system that is supposed to be working, and Tim Horton’s coffee cups continue to litter the beaches.
+The bulk of the items collected were plastics - plastic sheeting and containers, and pieces of Styrofoam as large as a bed frame.
+Plastic tampon applicators and cotton swabs from Halifax’s sewage system and Tim Horton’s coffee cups, which have a plastic liner, continue to litter the beaches.

 Thanks to students from Ecole Secondaire du Sommet, staff from McInnes Cooper, Halifax Water and RBC, along with many families and groups of friends, who volunteered to pick up garbage that was littering the island beaches.

 Thanks to McInnes Cooper, Develop Nova Scotia, Halifax Water and Oceans North for supporting the volunteers; HRM and Adopt-a-Highway for providing garbage bags; Source Atlantic for providing gloves; Murphy’s Cable Wharf and A & M Sea Charters for transporting volunteers; Nova Scotia Department of Lands and Forestry staff for getting the garbage to the main wharf and A&M Sea